PCMDI/pcmdi.github.io/staff/Xie/index.md

 2. Shen, Y., X. Ding, and S. Xie, 1994: Analysis increment vertical interpolation scheme in T63 data assimilation and its experiments.
 Quart.
 J. of Applied Meteorology, Vol. 4.

-1. Tian Y., and S. C.  Xie, 1987: Test of Explicit Integration Schemes for the Barotropic Primitive Equation Model.
-Journal of Nanjing Institute of Meteorology, Vol.10, 95-102.

 ## Selected White Papers and Other Program Documents